SarahMcN25/pands-problem-sheet/README.md

 ### - > It uses a colon to indicate the start point (inclusive) and end point (non-inclusive) of the subarray (Sweigart 2015, p.
 33)
 ### - Slicing outputs a new string by using parts of the old string (VanderPlas 2016, p.
 94)
 ### - Using [::-2] means it will show me the full string every second value backwards

+# **3. weeklytask04-collatz.py**
+### - A Boolean is a data type which only has two values > true and false (Sweigart 2015, p.
+32)(VanderPlas 2016, p.
+29)
+### - This program uses comparison operators such as not equal to (!=) which gives one of the boolean values true and false (VanderPlas 2016, p.
+20, 21)
+### - > Comparison operators compare two values and evaluate down to a single Boolean value (Sweigart 2015, p.
+33)
+### - This program uses math/arithmetic operators such as remainder, floor division, multiply and add (Sweigart 2015, p.
+15)(VanderPlas 2016, p.
+17, 18)
+### - using remainder identifies if the number is even or odd.
+If the remainder is equal to zero then it run the next piece of code.
+### - The while statement will run as long as the while statement's condition is true (Sweigart 2015, p.
+45)
+### - Therefore by adding the statement 'while numberFrom != 1:' the loop will stop or be considered false once it reaches the number 1.
+### - The block following an if statement will run if the statement is true (Sweigart 2015, p.
+38)
+### - The else block only runs if all the if and elif statments are false (VanderPlas 2016, p.
+40)(Sweigart 2015, p.
+39)
+### - This is how it differentiates the even from the odd numbers in this program.
+If it's true it will divide the even number.
+If false it will move to the else statement and run that calculation instead.
+### - using append() will add the new values to the pointed list (Sweigart 2015, p.
+89)(VanderPlas 2016, p.
+15)
+### - In this program it will add the values from numberFrom to the designated list which is numList hense numlist.append(numberFrom)

+# **3. weeklytask05-     .py**